vikasp52/Mobile-Recharge/README.md

 # Mobile Recharge

 This repository contains a Flutter-based mobile recharge app.
-The app allows users to manage and top-up their beneficiaries' mobile balances.
+The app allows users to manage and top-up their beneficiaries mobile balances.
 The project utilizes local JSON files for mocked data and follows the repository pattern to structure the data layer.

 ## Features